Perfect Draft Series: Drafting 8th in a 16 Team PPR

 But I’ve always liked the challenge of a league with more than 12 teams, and I’m never against doing something different when it comes to fantasy football formats and rules.
 The most I have competed against has been 14.
 However this year, a former co-worker of mine asked me to join his now-expanded 16-team league.
 When he told me about some of his rules, and what seemed like great dedication to running his league, he had me sold.
 Now that I’m in what I’m dubbing The Brotherhood of Man Leagues, I figured why not use this platform to do a Perfect Draft in a 16-team league - not only for practice, but also to show those in the brotherhood I got their backs.

-Once again, I’ll be using 4for4’s free-with-a-subscription draft software, Draft Analyzer, to run the mock.
+Once again, I’ll be using 4for4’s free-with-a-subscription draft software, Draft Hero, to run the mock.
 It was very easy to set up a 16-team league, specify my rules and scoring system, and soon I was on my way to begin the mock.
 In this league, a PPR league, I’m drafting eighth in 15 rounds of action with a starting lineup of 1 QB, 2 RB, 3 WRs, 1 flex (TE, RB, WR), 1 TE and 1 defense and kicker.
 As far as roster limitations, I usually like to keep all teams drafting just one kicker, one defense and sometimes one tight end, but in a league this deep I allowed teams to take two tight ends.
 I did limit QBs to no more than two.

 Most drafts I’ll stick with one QB and one TE, but, again, in a league this deep I figured it probably wouldn’t hurt to have two of each depending how the draft went, especially because I can potentially play two TEs in this lineup with the flex.